PS2006m/E-Commerce-Website/README.md

 # E-Commerce-Website
-Website name iS TechFluent , It is a course selling website This is a test website
+Website name is TechFluent , It is a course selling website This is a test website